How to run a successful university giving day

-What is a Giving Day?
+What is a university giving day?

-A Giving Day is a dedicated 24-hour campaign focused solely on raising funds for your institution.
-Many schools find that a focused, time-sensitive campaign like Giving Day is a great way to bring the whole school community together and build a level of excitement not achievable with the slow-burn, year-round fundraising endeavors.
-A Giving Day is an excellent way to draw in new donors as well as reignite and steward relationships with existing ones.
-Giving Day is also an opportunity to enrich your alumni and school community by offering volunteer and ambassador opportunities and generating interest and excitement about important initiatives your school is seeking support for.
+A giving day is a dedicated 24-hour campaign focused solely on raising funds for your institution.
+Many schools find that a focused, time-sensitive campaign like giving day is a great way to bring the whole school community together and build a level of excitement not achievable with the slow-burn, year-round fundraising endeavors.
+A giving day is an excellent way to draw in new donors as well as reignite and steward relationships with existing ones.

 1. Start early